Wednesday, March 25, 2009

 The entrance to the bay behind Exuma Markets - see that gap behind the sailboat?

 George Town, Exuma!
-Love it or hate it you have to experience it, as words and pictures fail us in capturing this unique place; a community transported from North America.
-Of the 30 or so cruising vessels we met on our 3 month trek to George Town, only 3 planned to cruise further on to the Caribbean via the thorny path.
-The other 27 we affectionately call Snowbirds, the name given to retired folks who fly to Sedona or Florida each winter.
-As categories go, there are those who winter on the ICW never crossing the Gulf Stream, more adventurous cruisers who jump across to the Bahamas with preferences for the Abacos, the Exumas, the Jumentos, etc. etc. Then there are those who've been there, done that and are on an extended cruise with thoughts of experiencing world cultures beyond their comfort zone.
+You have to experience it, as words and pictures fail us in capturing this unique place.
+It's a floating community transported from North America.
+Of the 30 or so cruising vessels we met on our 3 month trek to George Town, only 3 planned to cruise further on to the Caribbean via the "thorny path".
+The other 27 we affectionately call Snowbirds, Americans and Canadians who fly to warmer climates in Sedona or Florida each winter.
+As cruiser groups go, there are those who winter on the ICW never crossing the Gulf Stream, more adventurous cruisers who jump across to the Bahamas with preferences for the Abacos, the Exumas, the Jumentos, etc. etc. and then there are those who've been there, done that and are on an extended cruise with thoughts of experiencing world cultures beyond their comfort zone.
 We met all kinds in the Bahamas including some wonderful cruisers we spent very memorable times with and it saddens us to realize the chances of seeing most of them again are slim, unless of course they make it across the Pacific to Australia.

 A fun night at South Side Marina, Provo, Turks & Caicos